GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - [DenseASPP for Semantic Segmentation in Street Scenes](http://openaccess.thecvf.com/content_cvpr_2018/html/Yang_DenseASPP_for_Semantic_CVPR_2018_paper.html).
 Combines many different scales using dilated convolution but with dense connections

+- [Dense Decoder Shortcut Connections for Single-Pass Semantic Segmentation](http://openaccess.thecvf.com/content_cvpr_2018/html/Bilinski_Dense_Decoder_Shortcut_CVPR_2018_paper.html).
+Dense Decoder Shorcut Connections using dense connectivity in the decoder stage of the segmentation model. **Note: this network takes a bit of extra time to load due to the construction of the ResNeXt blocks**

 - Or make your own and plug and play!

-**Note:** If you are using any of the networks that rely on a pre-trained ResNet, then you will need to download the pre-trained weights using the provided script.
-These are currently: PSPNet, RefineNet, DeepLabV3, DeepLabV3+, GCN.

 ## Files and Directories